-- Some techniques to go around highly competitive keywords are to first rank for long tail keywords which have lower keyword difficulty or competition.
+- Some techniques to go around highly competitive keywords are to the first rank for long-tail keywords which have lower keyword difficulty or competition.
 Then, as your website authority and rank improve, you have more power and control in ranking for other more competitive keywords

 - Relevance: How relevant is this keyword according to your business?
 Will it help attract more visitors or end up being too irrelevant for them?

 3. On-site optimisation